Москва

 Almost all existing beers can be divided into two categories.
 The first are ales, which are produced by top fermentation at high temperatures (about 20 degrees).
 The second group is the lagers, which are produced under cooler conditions and fermented under a lower fermentation method.
 Both ales and lagers can be either dark or pale, but the way the yeast behaves in the conditions created — whether it rises or settles to the bottom — ultimately affects the taste of the finished drink.

 There is a third category: lambic.
 This beer is made by spontaneous fermentation, in which the role of specially added yeast is played by microorganisms that are in the environment.
 For this purpose the wort is left in open containers, but the production process is carefully controlled.
 Lambic has a unique sour taste and a characteristic aroma, in which you can distinguish notes of fruit, wine vinegar, wet hay and horse blanket.
 Often fruit and berries are added to lambic, which, on the one hand, soften its taste and, on the other hand, favorably emphasize it.
-The most popular variety is Belgian Cherry Creek.
+The most popular variety is Belgian Cherry Kriek.

 What else?